 In a traditional monitoring system, engineers are frequently pinned between two or more undesirable alternatives: they can either pre-aggregate data and lose precious detail, or keep lots of data but suffer very slow querying and large costs.

-Example: Your website is suddenly receiving a lot of traffic and it’s not clear whether it’s “good” traffic (e.g., you’re going viral somewhere) or “bad” traffic (someone is attacking you by flooding us with requests, or a bot has gone crazy).
+Example: Your website is suddenly receiving a lot of traffic and it’s not clear whether it’s “good” traffic (e.g., you’re going viral somewhere) or “bad” traffic (someone is attacking you by flooding the site with requests, or a bot has gone crazy).
 Using Honeycomb you can:

 BREAK DOWNby the high-cardinality fields within the requests – user ID, IP address, and more – to quickly see if the sources originate from few or from many places using Honeycomb.